 When the cabin lights gently came back on, it was time for breakfast.

 We also had the chance to sample the Asian breakfast, which offered a delicious taste of Hong Kong cuisine in the sky.
 A small plate of steamed savory dumplings—a nod to the city’s dim sum tradition—reflected Cathay Pacific’s “Hong Kong Flavours” initiative in inflight dining.
 This was paired with a warm, comforting bowl of chicken congee (rice porridge), a staple breakfast dish across many parts of Asia.
 A side of fresh seasonal fruit and a cup of JING tea rounded out the meal beautifully.
+I appreciated the opportunity to try some dishes I wasn’t familiar with without the fear of not liking it since I could request something else.
+Luckily, it was pretty good.

 Mid-Flight Munchies: Snacks on Standby